bpuklich/refinerycms-wordpress-import/README.md

 Ugly, but it works.
 This is the case for all rake tasks.

-#### Page and post conversion
+## Page and post conversion
 <a name="conversion"/>
 During page and post conversion some shortcodes and other special features are recognized and changed.

+__paragraphs__

+Wordpress doesn't export &lt;p&gt; tags.
+Paragraphs are separated by a blank line.
+The conversion process looks for these and wraps the text in p tags.

 __base64 encoded images__

-    Some content has been notes which includes base64 encoded images.
+    Some content has been noted which includes base64 encoded images.
 These appear as a single line of 500K or more characters which the rest of the content processing seemed to struggle with.
 These images are processed and saved as files in the public folder, and an appropriate url is inserted into the text.

 __Shortcodes__